Rhombohedral graphite junctions as a platform for continuous tuning between topologically trivial and non-trivial electronic phases: Results

-Considering the changes accompanying displacement of the right crystal, as $\lambda$ increases from $\lambda=0$, the AB$|$AB configuration hosting topological states (top-left panel in Fig.\@ \ref{fig:sliding}a), chiral symmetry is broken and the junction states split.
+As the right crystal is displaced from the AB$|$AB configuration which hosts topological states (top-left panel in Fig.\@ \ref{fig:sliding}a) and $\lambda$ is increased from zero, breaking of the $C_{3}$ symmetry at the interface means that previously equivalent hoppings become different and non-zero dimerization occurs even at $\vect{q}=0$, leading to splitting of the junction states.
 As seen in Fig.\@ \ref{fig:sliding}b which shows the evolution with $\lambda$ of the electronic states at a fixed wave vector, the energy splitting increases to a maximum before decreasing so that the states again become degenerate at the valley centre for $\lambda=1$, the AB$|$BC configuration.
-For this configuration, the junction states are not degenerate at $|\vect{q}|=q_{c}$; instead, the junction state on the valence band side overlaps with the continuum.
+For this configuration, the junction states are not degenerate at $|\vect{q}|=|\vect{q}_{\mathrm{c}}|$; this is due to non-zero dimerization of the edge sites at all $\vect{q} \neq 0$.
+Instead, the junction state on the valence band side overlaps with the continuum.
 As the right crystal is slid further, the energy splitting of the junction states again increases until the states merge entirely with the continuum when the AB$|$CA junction configuration is reached at $\lambda=2$.
-On further sliding discrete states emerge again, eventually returning to degeneracy at $|\vect{q}|=0$ when the AB$|$AB junction is reformed at $\lambda=3$.
-The repeated disappearance and emergence of the junction states from the bulk continuum as the crystals are displaced with respect to each other can be seen in Fig.\@ \ref{fig:sliding}b, especially for wave vectors away from $|\vect{q}|=0$.
-Also shown is an example of the evolution with $\lambda$ of the low-energy dispersion for a wave vector outside the topologically non-trivial range, $q_{x}a=0.15>q_{c}a$.
-Here there are no topological junction states for any $\lambda$; the states intermittently splitting from the continua are not topological.
+On further sliding discrete states emerge again, eventually returning to degeneracy at $\vect{q}=0$ when the AB$|$AB junction is reformed at $\lambda=3$.
+The repeated disappearance and emergence of the junction states from the bulk continuum as the crystals are displaced with respect to each other can be seen in Fig.\@ \ref{fig:sliding}b, especially for wave vectors away from $\vect{q}=0$.
+Also shown is an example of the evolution with $\lambda$ of the low-energy dispersion for a wave vector outside the topologically non-trivial range, $q_{x}a=0.15>q_{\mathrm{c}}a$.
+The states intermittently splitting from the continua do not originate in the zero-energy edge states of the half-crystals and are not topological.